 January 19th, 2017 — March 14th, 2017

 We were tasked with creating a VUI for Alexa.
-This process entailed preliminary user research, competitive analysis, market research, historical and cultural research, academic research, information architecture, usability testing, and more.
+This entailed preliminary user research, competitive analysis, market research, historical and cultural research, academic research, information architecture, usability testing, and more.

-Force Facts is a way for users to grab quick and straightforward Star Wars facts for the topic of their choosing.
+Force Facts is a way for users to grab quick and simple Star Wars facts for the topic of their choosing.
 If they want a Chewbacca fact, all they have to do is ask Alexa to give them a Chewbacca fact.
 There’s no randomness involved beyond the fact itself.

 Starting with a press release to get our ideas out of our heads and onto paper, we began to formulate our Alexa Skill.
-After writing about it, we set out to create user flows and information architecture maps.
+After writing about it we set out to create user flows and information architecture maps.

 The end goal became to create an Alexa Skill that would give users information based on specific requests, rather than a random output.
 So users can ask for a Chewbacca fact and get it, rather than asking for a fact and getting a random one from a list.

 Starting by browsing what Alexa Skills exist, we looked to find holes in the market and needs that existed.
 I couldn’t seem to find any Star Wars related skills that were worth using for more than a few seconds at the time.
-We then brainstormed a list of six different ideas for Alexa Skills and had our classmates pore over them and give us their initial thoughts on what they thought about the need we were solving.
+We then brainstormed a list of six different ideas for Alexa Skills and had our classmates pore over them and give us their initial thoughts on what they thought about the need we were solving for.

 Quickly identifying if any of your concepts stick is crucial in a process like this.